AkiSchmatzler/game_of_life/README.md

 ### Makefile:
 `make`: compiles (in graphical mode) and creates a library `libjeu.a` in /lib .
 The main wille be in /obj
 `make MODE=TEXTE`: compiles in non-graphic mode and creates a library `libjeu.a` in /lib .
 The main will be in /obj
-`make docs`: generates the html documentation
+`make docs`: generates the html documentation (documentation is in French)
 `make clean`: empties /lib and /obj and deletes those repositories `make dist`: creates an archive and puts it in /dist
 `make rmdist`: deletes the archive and the /dist repository